 Sörmland’s landscape is beautiful and idyllic, as are its small towns, e.g. Nyköping, Trosa, Mariefred and Strängnäs.
 It is not without reason that many romantic movies are made here.

 Even though this is the countryside, Sweden’s largest major city is never far away.
 Which is why Sörmland likes to advertise itself with the slogan “Stockholm Country Break”.

 Apart from experiencing Swedish culture and history, you can also pursue your sports and leisure interests in Sörmland.
 There are golf courses, hiking trails, bridleways, canoe and kayaking routes, cycle paths, countless bathing places, and, last but not least, fishing opportunities in the waters of the Baltic Sea and in approximately 400 lakes.

-For those who enjoy hunting, there are good grounds and offers, e.g. at Ericsberg Castle.
-When we went on a nighttime safari here, we spotted roe deer, fallow deer, red deer and wild boar.
+For those who enjoy hunting, there are good grounds and offers, for example at Ericsberg Castle.
+When we went on a nighttime safari here, we spotted roe deer, fallow deer, red deer and lots of wild boar.